contract-ace/smartace/tutorials/1_installation.md

 ## Building from Source

-SmartACE has the following dependancies:
+SmartACE has the following dependencies:

   1. **CMake** version **3.0.0** or later,
   2. a **C++14** compliant compiler,